Node-reconfiguring multilayer networks of human brain function: Introduction

 {}

-Second, a vast majority of ROI definition approaches produces static a priori parcellations of the brain, that is, ROIs with fixed boundaries that do not vary between subjects or over time.
+Second, a vast majority of ROI definition approaches produce static \textit{a priori} parcellations of the brain, that is, ROIs with fixed boundaries that do not vary between subjects or over time.
 This is in line with the current functional network construction paradigm: functional brain networks are often constructed over whole measurement time series, ignoring time-dependent changes in connectivity \cite{hutchison2013dynamic, ryyppo2018regions, iraji2020space, calhoun2014chronnectome}.
-However, more detailed, time-window level analyses have revealed that voxel-level connectivity inside ROIs fluctuates in time and that these fluctuations probably cause the low functional homogeneity values estimated from full time series \cite{ryyppo2018regions, luo2021within}.
-Further, studies that cluster voxel time series separately inside each time window to create maximally homogeneous ROIs have shown that optimal ROIs differ between subjects and reorganize even inside a single subject, both between cognitive tasks and spontaneously in rest \cite{iraji2019spatialdynamics, salehi2020there}.
-The time (column) dimension of Fig. \ref{fig:brain_surface_parcellation_visualization} demonstrates the challenge the time-dependent connectivity issues to ROI definition: when the correlated voxel groups change in time, ROIs can match them only if also ROI boundaries are allowed to fluctuate.
+However, more detailed time-window-level analyses have revealed that voxel-level connectivity inside ROIs fluctuates in time and that these fluctuations probably cause the observed low functional homogeneity values of ROIs when whole measurement time series are used \cite{ryyppo2018regions, luo2021within}.
+Further, studies that cluster voxel time series separately inside each time window to create maximally homogeneous ROIs have shown that optimal ROIs differ between subjects and reorganize even within a single subject, both between cognitive tasks and spontaneously in rest \cite{iraji2019spatialdynamics, salehi2020there}.
+The time (horizontal) dimension of Figure \ref{fig:brain_surface_parcellation_visualization} demonstrates the challenge that the time-dependent connectivity variations present to ROI definition: when the correlated voxel groups change in time, ROIs can match them only if ROI boundaries are also allowed to fluctuate.
 The first application of time-dependent nodes in brain network analysis \cite{luo2021within} has shown that time-dependent ROIs reduce spuriosities in observed network structure and therefore open new insights on the connectivity differences between subjects and tasks.